MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-ship-items.md

 Typically, a warehouse worker responsible for picking creates a pick document, or opens an already created pick document.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Shipments**, and then choose the related link.
 2. Select the warehouse shipment that you want to pick for, and then choose the **Create Pick** action.
-3. Fill in the fields in the request window, and then choose the **OK** button.
+3. Fill in the fields in the request page, and then choose the **OK** button.
 The specified warehouse pick document is created.

     Alternatively, open an existing warehouse pick.
 4. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Picks**, and then choose the related link.
 Select the warehouse pick that you want to work on.